 Measure the widths on several points to pick up any variances

 Check the level of all surfaces (including door legs) to ensure these are vertical

-Once the width has been obtained, glazing inserts, pocket depths restrictions inside the glazing channel, etc should be deducted.
-Once the deductions have been made, the width measurement should be divided normally into equal parts.
-Glass panels are usually 700mm to 1,000mm wide and doors (depending on access, their use and building requirements) are usually 900mm wide.
-Glass panels next to doors or on T-Junctions tend to be narrow, and often referred to as glass rips.
-Establish number of joints on the opening width and deduct these measurements too.
+Once the width has been obtained, glazing inserts, pocket depths restrictions inside the glazing channel, etc. should be deducted.
+Once the deductions have been made, the width is normally be divided into equal parts.
+Glass panels are usually 700mm to 1,000mm wide.
+Doors (depending on access, their use and building requirements) are usually 900mm wide.
+Glass panels next to doors or on T-junctions tend to be narrower, and often referred to as glass rips.
+Check the number of joints on the opening width and deduct these measurements too.

 Submitting Measurements for Production

 We recommend having a detailed drawing of the area to be glazed.
 Each panel should be numbered on the drawing.
 When submitting measurements, each panel should be listed and numbered with their respective sizes (width x height) and specifications.

 Additionally, a list submitted for production should also include: